fabiandev/jh-boilerplate/README.md

 ##### bower.json

 All bower modules that have been installed, should be present in the ```devDependencies``` section, with their version.
-To do this automatically when installing a module via the command line, use ```bower install <module-name> --save-dev```
+To do this automatically when installing a module via the command line, use ```bower install <module> --save-dev```

 > Note that you should not define an explicit version like ```1.3.5```, but define it with a tilde ```~1.3.5```.
 This will match ```1.3.x```.
 When using a caret ```^1.3.5``` the the following rule applies: ```1.x.x```.

 ##### build.config.json

 This file you may need to change in the future.
-It contains configuration of the file include order and which vendor packages to use.
+It contains configuration which vendor packages to use.
 This will be covered in the **Configuration** section.

 ##### Gruntfile.js